-(first_name + last_name[:8]).lower() and the password is the one you use to connect to the CTF portal.
+(first_name + last_name[:8]).lower().
 After logging in, you automatically join a persistent tmux session.
 We are using the default keybindings, hence starting multiple shells within your session is as easy as typing

 Ctrl-b c.
 To cycle between the windows (i.e., the spawned shells) you can use